The Best Sandy Beaches in Dorset

-Studland in Dorset Image by PoE member Graham Rains
+Studland in Dorset - Image by PicturesOfEngland.com member Graham Rains (view gallery)

 Situated on the peninsula known as the Isle of Purbeck, Studland Bay is a 2.5 mile curve of golden sandy beaches backed on to by sand dunes and protected heathland that contains one of England's spotlight nature reserves.
 The whole bay and heathland is maintained and managed by the National Trust and there are some fantastic sights to take in, with some lovely coastal walks offering ample photo opportunities.
 One popular attraction is the magnificent chalk sea stacks known as 'Old Harry Rocks' which mark the most easterly part of the Jurassic Coast.

 There are 4 beautiful sandy beaches at Studland Bay -